Andrew Henderson

 Less common visas include the adoption visa and the student visa.

-Recent immigration reforms now dictate that you apply for your temporary or permanent resident visa at a Mexican Consulate outside of Mexico before traveling to the country.
+In the past, you could apply for either visa while in Mexico as a tourist.
+Immigration reforms now dictate that you apply for your temporary or permanent resident visa at a Mexican Consulate outside of Mexico before traveling to the country.
+However, there are some exceptions, for example, under the Family Unit application.

 Upon arrival in Mexico, you will have 30 calendar days to exchange the visa document in your passport for the official temporary or permanent residency visa card.

 It is important to note that having a temporary residence doesn’t automatically grant the visa holder permission to work in Mexico.
+Temporary residents must apply for the same “permission to work” as those wishing to work within the 180 days mentioned above.

 If you are married to a Mexican citizen, you should apply for a two-year temporary resident card before applying for permanent residency or citizenship.

-For that price, you can get a modern two-to-three-bedroom apartment in Mexico City, or a luxury home with three to five bedrooms and a swimming pool in most other parts of the country, including the suburban zones of Mexico City in the state of Mexico.
+For that price, you can get a modern two-to-three-bedroom apartment in Mexico City or a luxury home with three to five bedrooms and a swimming pool in most other parts of the country, including the suburban zones of Mexico City in the state of Mexico.

 However, if you plan to apply for Mexican citizenship in the future, you should reside in Mexico for most of the year.